hennlab/AS-IBDNe/README.md

 RFMIX 1.5.4:
 - ForwardBackward.txt
     - one row per SNP and one column per ancestry.
-    - Value in each column is posteriorprobability of that ancestry t that SP in that haplotype.
+    - Value in each column is posteriorprobability of that ancestryt that SP n that haplotype.
 - Viterbi.txt
-    - One rowper SNP and one column er amixed halotype
+    - One rowper SNP and one columner amixed alotype
 - allelesRephased0.txt
     - one rowper SNP and one column peraplotype.
-Values are 0or1, wher each SNP has had ts alelesconverte to binary frmat
+Values are 0or1, wher each SNP has ad t allesconverte to binry frmat

 RFMMIX 1.7:
 - fb-probs.tsv